 Episode 19: Intermodal transportPosts by Thomas Bauer

-Intermodal or combined transport is a frequently used word in logistics, but it is often found that not everyone knows exactly what is hidden behind it.
+Combined transport is a frequently used word in logistics, but often you find that not everyone knows exactly what is hidden behind it.

 The weight 44to is often linked to this as a general rule.
 However, it is not that simple.